 GlucoZyme

-Direct Electron Transfer (DET) biosensor technology for glucose monitoring, translating into higher accuracy and more robust devices.
+Direct Electron Transfer (DET) enzyme designed for continuous glucose monitoring, enabling higher accuracy and more robust devices.

 Glucozyme Enzyme Structure